puli/docs.puli.io/at-a-glance.rst

     $ puli bind /app/config/doctrine/*.xml doctrine/xml-mapping

-The library finally uses Puli's :class:`Puli\\Discovery\\Api\\ResourceDiscovery` to access all the resources bound to the type "doctrine/xml-mapping":
+The library finally uses Puli's :class:`Puli\\Discovery\\Api\\ResourceDiscovery` to access all the resources bound to its type:

 .. code-block:: php